GoldenbergLab/r-project-template/README.md

 ## Repository Contents

-This template contains the following folders:
+By now, you should have a repository containing the following folders:

 - `processing`, which guides you through downloading data through AWS and then formatting the csv files to prepare for analysis
 	- `download-processing.Rmd` is the `R` script that performs these actions.